 In order to make the decision that will best respect that right, the judge will consider the following elements:

 When one parent has been given custody of a child, both parents must still consult together before any important decisions are made, such as those concerning:

 - place of residence.

 All decisions concerning a child must be made in the child’s interest and in compliance with the child’s rights.
-Before making a decision, the child’s moral, intellectual, emotional and physical needs must be taken into account, along with the child’s age, health, personality and family environment, and other aspects of the child’s situation.
+Before making a decision, the child’s moral, intellectual, emotional and physical needs must be taken into account, along with the child’s age, health, personality, family environment, including the presence of family violence and domestic violence, and other aspects of the child’s situation..